 If you are in the U.S. on a visa type other than F-1, you may be eligible to study in a certificate program.
 Please see the U.S. Department of State website for more information about study eligibility and restrictions for your visa type.

 Because programs that are held entirely online do not have visa requirements, international students who meet application requirements (including English language proficiency requirements) are welcome to apply to any of our 100% online programs.
-See the course or certificate page for application details.
+See the course or program page for application details.

 Some programs require that students participate in real-time during class sessions, often held one or two evenings a week (Pacific Time).
 Before applying, make sure the class schedule works for you.
-For details, see the course or certificate page.
+For details, see the course or program page.